NiborGnu/witch-hunt/README.md

 ## Technologies Used

 - [Fontawesome](https://fontawesome.com/) was used for all icons.
-- [Favicon](https://icons8.com/icons/set/witch) was used to ad a icon in the tab.
+- [Favicon](https://icons8.com/icons/set/witch) was used to add an icon in the tab.
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
-- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items symmetrically on the pages.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" and "contact" pages responsive.
-- [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was used to declaring global CSS variables and apply them throughout the project.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [Photoshop](https://www.adobe.com/products/photoshop.html) was used resize images for the README file.
+- [Photoshop](https://www.adobe.com/products/photoshop.html) was used to resize images for the README file.

 ---